Solar Off-grid System

 Pure sine wave comes with a stable sin wave output and is also called a true value inverter.
 It is a good choice for sensitive electronic appliances.
 Further, it is classified on the basis of its frequency.

-Low frequency; These inverters generate a high starting current, so it is more beneficial for compressors and air-conditioners that can be used for long run time.
+Low frequency: These inverters generate a high starting current, so it is more beneficial for compressors and air-conditioners that can be used for long run time.

 High frequency: These inverters are free from electromagnetic effects and offer a higher power conversion rate with an ability to run both inductive as well as a resistive load.
 They are reliable and efficient with minimum losses.